We are intent on becoming the founding fathers and mothers of freedom in the 21st century—

 Freedom is not preserved in isolation—and neither is the education that sustains it.

-Black Belt in Freedom is structured as a progressive journey.
+Black Belt in Freedom is not a random collection of lectures or readings.

-You are not expected to know everything at the beginning.
+You are not expected to begin as an expert.

 You are expected to grow.